 Fabiane’s is a little piece of France in the heart of Williamsburg.
 Choose from their many breakfast and brunch options; if you’re in the mood for something sweet to start off your day, go for the French toast with strawberries or the waffles.
 If you’re more of a savory breakfast type, try the organic eggs with smoked salmon, scallions, and potatoes.
 Almost every item on their menu has a gluten-free counterpart, so there’s something for everyone at this charming Brooklyn-based eatery.

-Head on over to Manhattan for some quality shopping in one of the city’s most fashionable neighborhoods.
+Your five-day NYC break should definitely include heading on over to Manhattan for some quality shopping in one of the city’s most fashionable neighborhoods.
 SoHo has a surprisingly rich history, with many of its stunning buildings dating back hundreds of years, but it was also something of an unofficial artist colony back in the 1960s and was home to some of the most diverse and creative figures associated with NYC.
 Are you a film buff?
 You may recognize this neighborhood from major Hollywood blockbusters such as Hitch, Ghost, and Spiderman.
 As you stroll down SoHo’s charming cobblestone streets, be on the lookout for historical plaques or celebrity sightings.

-For lunch, head to The Picnic Basket for memorable and delicious sandwiches.
+For lunch, head to the Picnic Basket for memorable and delicious sandwiches.
 We highly recommend the French goat cheese sandwich with sundried tomato pesto, grilled zucchini, figs, tomatoes, and fresh greens if you’re in the market for something cold.
 Alternatively, you can opt for a hot-pressed sandwich such as the prosciutto di parma with mozzarella and sun-dried tomatoes or the turkey and herb sandwich with Swiss cheese and basil pesto.

 It doesn’t matter which pier you venture out to in Brooklyn — the views of Manhattan will always be breathtaking.
 That being said, Pier 1 offers a one of the best views, and you can enjoy both the Manhattan skyline and the Brooklyn Bridge.
 Weather permitting, sit outside and take in your surroundings, explore neighboring piers to play beach volleyball, or visit the historic Jane’s Carousel in Brooklyn Bridge Park.